Fishing the Ohio River

 Good luck!

 Done responsibly, fishing the Ohio River provides unique experiences you can’t find elsewhere.
 With a bit of luck, you might even be able to catch a giant.
-In the Ohio’s murky depths, you cna even find blue catfish that can grow up to and greater than 100 pounds.
+In the Ohio’s murky depths, you can even find blue catfish that can grow up to and greater than 100 pounds.

 Tom Cross